kosmotique/kosmotique.github.io/_posts/2021-11-14-Widerstandsmomente.md

 The booklet Moments of Resistance with texts by Fouad Asfour, Monika Bernold, Konstanze Hanitzsch, Christian Höller, Anna Kowalska and Isabell Lorey is part of the event.

 [To the Website of the film](http://www.widerstandsmomente.at/en/film/content/)

+We did an interview with Jo Schmeiser before the event.
+You can find it [here](http://kosmotique.org/texts/2021-10-27-Widerstandsmomente-Interview.html).